sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 before rebooting the system, we can store some logs to compare it later, and look for regression or new errors

-we use the dmesg with the -t option, to not display the timestamps
+we use the dmesg with the -t option, to not display the timestamps.
+This will make it easier later for comparation.

 ```
 dmesg -t > dmesg_current